audrow/fitbit-goal-setter/README.md

 you run `goal-status` or `pull-data` (`pull-data` is run automatically when you run `goal-status`).
 To see the generated data folder, run the command `ls`.

-Note, that you should check that the dates you set are correct.
-On my Windows virtual machine, I was having trouble getting the dates to parse correctly.
-It was parsing one day before, likely because of the timezone.
-If the dates for the start of the study and intervention are one day before you'd like them, just move them one day later.

 The files in the `data` folder are CSV files (Comma Separated Values), which separate data by commas.
 You can open this data file in Excel or any other spreadsheet program, like Google Sheets.
 For each device, there is a summary